tlab-wide/V2X_E2E_Simulator/docs/Components/Vehicle/AddNewVehicle/index.md

   <img src="image-3.png" alt="alt text" width="500">
 </div>

+5. The Bus Transform must reference the base link of your car for autonomous data capturing to work correctly in the ROS world and for relative data to be captured precisely.

-5. You are also required to add a reference to your sensors in the scenario component as shown in the picture.
+6. You are also required to add a reference to your sensors in the scenario component as shown in the picture.
 Be careful when selecting the correct list; you must choose the appropriate list and drag and drop the sensor onto it.

 <div style="text-align: center;">